Azure/autorest.typescript/CONTRIBUTING.md

 npm run test
 ```

-Running the comand above will do the following things:
+Running the command above will do the following things:

 - Start TestServer
 - Build Autorest.Typescript